HIP-infrastructure/frontend/README.md

 #### Nextcloud

+if you want to migrate an existing install to a new location, here are a few tips [Nextcloud-migration.md](./Nextcloud-migration.md/)]

 Create a folder named secrets and add the following txt files to `nextcloud-docker/secrets` :
 - nextcloud_admin_password.txt # put admin password to this file
 - nextcloud_admin_user.txt # put admin username to this file